DPCoderr/NoNeed2Ask/README.md

 - Provide a read-only public status page for visitors
 - Keep private notes and private application data off the public page

-## Current repository note

-The repository has already been migrated toward the target `/src/...` structure.
-Feature work should continue from this layout.

 ## Documentation

 - [Product requirements](./docs/product-requirements.md)